erossini/agile/waterfall/waterfall.md

 ## Project Manager

-Who has the responsability of the project is a **Project Manager**.
-A succesful Project Manager has to:
+Who has the responsibility of the project is a **Project Manager**.
+A successful Project Manager has to:

 - time bounded
 - requires definitive effort
 - needs to be well planed
 - must be completed within the assigned budget

-In the waterfall approch the project moves to the next phase only when the previous phase is completed.
+In the waterfall approach the project moves to the next phase only when the previous phase is completed.

 ## Project Management